Collection: seaweeds

 • Kombu: Key ingredient in the preparation of dashi broth.

-• Hijiki: Black seaweed used in salads or as a side dish.
+• Hijiki: seaweeds used in salads or as a side dish.

 • Aramé: Another black seaweed, often used in simmered dishes.

-Seaweed is rich in minerals such as calcium, magnesium and iodine, essential for thyroid health.
-They also contain vitamins A, C, E and K, as well as antioxidants that help protect cells from damage.
-What's more, seaweed is a good source of fiber and has anti-inflammatory properties.
+Seaweeds seaweeds are rich in minerals such as calcium, magnesium, and iodine, which are essential for thyroid health.
+They also contain vitamins A, C, E, and K, as well as antioxidants that help protect cells from damage.
+In addition, seaweeds a good source of fiber and have anti-inflammatory properties.

 Nori is a thin, dried seaweed, often used to wrap sushi and maki, while wakame is a thicker seaweed, often used in soups, such as miso soup.
 Nori has a crunchier texture and a slightly salty taste, while wakame is softer and has a mild marine flavor.